jgrivera67/make-with-ada/README.md

 ## Make With Ada 2017

-### Project: A "Swiss Army Knife" watch for the Hexiewar platform
+### Project: A "Swiss Army Knife" watch for the Hexiwear platform

 ## Make with Ada 2016